theIps/Fall-Detection-Using-Wearable-Sensor-Data/README.md

 9. Comparing the models on basis of sensitivity and specificity

+## Kafka-
+There are 2 codes corresponding to kafka:
+1. kafka_producer: In this code we are publishing the data in to the topic 'test' of the kafka message broker.
+The published data is collected from the sensors.
+We are publishing the data at the similar rate to the one collected from the actual trials in order to keep the stream rate close to real-time.

+2. spark_kafka_consumer: In this program, we are consuming the data from the kafka message broker in to the spark streaming context.
+Then we are loading the saved trained machine learning model in to program execution.

+The structured streaming is vectorized and prediction is made on the transformed dataframe using the loaded model.
+These predictions are shown on the console.

 ## Website-
 - "website" folder contains all files related to website
 - To run the website, do following steps-